What Is Grief? Symptoms, Research, And Treatments

 Traumatic grief therapy

 Those who lose a loved one suddenly or without warning may experience traumatic grief.
 This type of grief may be associated with severe symptoms that can impact a person’s ability to function.
-Traumatic grief therapy could offer techniques that can allow an individual to regulate their emotions and express their grief healthily.
+Traumatic grief therapy could offer techniques that can allow an individual to control their emotions and express their grief healthily.
 In addition, this treatment may target co-occurring conditions like post-traumatic stress disorder (PTSD) that can result from traumatic grief experiences.

 Complicated grief therapy